eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 ```
 {% endraw %}

-The interesting part here is the use of a Stimulus controller to allow fetching of auto completion suggestions as the user types in an ingredient's name.
+The interesting part here is the use of a Stimulus controller to allow the fetching of auto-completion suggestions as to the user types in an ingredient's name.
 The
-data attribute `data-controller="search"` on the outer div makes the binding to the Javascript object.
+data attribute `data-controller="search"` on the outer div makes the binding to the controller's Javascript object.

 On the input field, a callback method is set to be called when the user types something using the attribute `data-action="search#findResults"`.
 Finally, a Turbo Frame was placed to hold the search results and a *target* data attribute was set allowing access to it from the controller.